Perturbed thermodynamics and thermodynamic geometry of a static black hole in $f (R)$ gravity: Corrected thermal behaviour of a static black hole in gravity

 The components of above matrix can be found using the expression of $M$, given in Eq.~(\ref{M}).
 Since the equation of the curvature scalar of the Weinhold metric is too large, so we demonstrate it in Fig.~(\ref{pic:staticWein}).

 It can be observed from Fig.~\ref{pic:staticWein} that the singular points of curvature scalar of Weinhold metric do not coincide with zero points of heat capacity, so, in this case we can't find any physical information about the system from the Weinhold method.
-In following, we use Ruppiner method, which is conformaly transformed to the Weinhold metric.
-The Ruppiner metric is defined by~\cite{Ruppeiner,Salamon,Mrugala:1984}
+In following, we use Ruppeiner method, which is conformaly transformed to the Weinhold metric.
+The Ruppeiner metric is defined by~\cite{Ruppeiner,Salamon,Mrugala:1984}

-The matrix corresponding to the metric components of Ruppiner method is as following:
+The matrix corresponding to the metric components of Ruppeiner method is as following:

-Plot of the scalar curvature of the Ruppiner metric is shown in Fig.~\ref{pic:staticRup}(a).
-Also, plots of the curvature scalar of the Ruppiner metric and the heat capacity, in terms of $ r_{+} $, are demonstrated in Fig.~\ref{pic:staticRup}(b), (c) and (d).
+Plot of the scalar curvature of the Ruppeiner metric is shown in Fig.~\ref{pic:staticRup}(a).
+Also, plots of the curvature scalar of the Ruppeiner metric and the heat capacity, in terms of $ r_{+} $, are demonstrated in Fig.~\ref{pic:staticRup}(b), (c) and (d).
 As one can see from Fig.~\ref{pic:staticRup}(b), for the case $ \alpha=0 $, the heat capacity has only one zero (the phase transition point), however, the singular point of the curvature scalar of Ruppeiner metric completely coincides with zero point of the heat capacity.
 On the other hand, for the case $ \alpha>0 $ (see Fig.~\ref{pic:staticRup}(c), (d)), the heat capacity has three zero points, however, the singular points of the curvature scalar of Ruppeiner metric are not completely coinciding with the zero points of the heat capacity of the static black hole.
 In fact, only one of the singular point of the curvature scalar of Ruppeiner metric is completely coinciding with one of the zero point of the heat capacity.
 In the other word, by increasing $ \alpha $, this adaptation is reduced.

 In the next step, we will investigate the GTD method.
-The general form of the metric in GTD method is as following~\cite{Quevedo,Quevedo:2006xk}:
+The general form of the metric in GTD method is as following~\cite{Quevedo}:

 where

 in which $ \Phi $ is the thermodynamic potential, $ I^{b} $ and $ E^{a} $ are the intensive and extensive thermodynamic variables.
 So, according to Eq.~(\ref{GTD}), the metric for this thermodynamic system is as following: